Chart Color Schemes

 The educational profile of Berriedale exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 19.5%, significantly lower than the SA4 region average of 32.8%.
-Bachelor degrees are most prevalent at 12.0%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
+Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.0%).
 Vocational credentials are held by 35.2% of residents aged 15+, with advanced diplomas at 8.7% and certificates at 26.5%.
 Educational participation is high, with 27.0% of residents currently enrolled in formal education.

 This includes 10.3% in primary education, 7.4% in secondary education, and 3.5% pursuing tertiary education.